louthy/language-ext/README.md

 That's it!
 For a key piece of infrastructure.
 So it's then possible to easily listen and log issues, or hook it up to a process that persists the dead letter messages.

 ### 'Discoverability'
-On other actor systems I was struggling to reliably get messages from one machine to another, or to know the process ID of a remote actor so I could message it.
-What I want to do with this is to keep it super light, and lean.
-I want to keep the setup options simple, and the 'discoverability' easy.
+Being able to find other Processes in a cluster (or within the same AppDomain) and dispatch or route to them is essential.
+There's a supervision hierarchy, where you have a `root` process, then a child `user` process under which you create your processes, and in turn they create child processes creating a tree structure with which you can use to route messages locally.

-So there's a supervision hierarchy, where you have a `root` process, then a child `user` process under which you create your processes (and in turn they create child processes).
 There's also `system` process under `root` that handles stuff like dead-letters and various other housekeeping tasks.
 ```C#
     /root/user/...
     /root/system/dead-letters
     etc.
 ```
 When you create a Redis cluster connection the second argument is the name of the node in the 'cluster' (i.e. the name of the app/service/website, whatever it is your code does).
-The last argument is the role of the node in the cluster (see `Role.Broadcast`, `Role.LeastBusy`, `Role.Random`, `Role.RoundRobin`, `Role.First` - for cluster dispatch methods).
+The last argument is the _role_ of the node in the cluster (see `Role.Broadcast`, `Role.LeastBusy`, `Role.Random`, `Role.RoundRobin`, `Role.First` - for cluster dispatch methods).
+There is a static property `Process.ClusterNodes` that allows you to interrogate which nodes are online and what their role is.
 ```C#
     RedisCluster.register();
     Cluster.connect("redis", "my-stuff", "localhost", "0","my-node-role");
 ```
-Then your user hierarchy looks like this:
+Then instead of having `root` as the top level Process in your hierarchy, you have `my-stuff`:
 ```C#
     /my-stuff/user/...
     /my-stuff/system/dead-letters